pass-the-salt/2026/README.md

 - Clone previous year Github repo: `git clone https://github.com/pass-the-salt/2025.git`
 - Rename the directory `2025` to `2026`.
-- Suppress the `.git` directory
+- Suppress the `.git` subdirectory in `2026` directory.
-- create on Github the `2026` repository and type following commands in `2026` directory:
+- create on Github the `2026` repository and type following commands in `2026` directory on your server:
   ```
   git init
   git *add README.md*